 The Adler is open every Wednesday until 10 pm and its hands-on approach to science and space makes a visit here one of the most fun things to do in Chicago at night.
 Their award-winning sky shows held in the giant domed theater will draw you into the universe like nothing else.

 17. Shedd After Hours

 The Shedd holds regularly scheduled house parties where adults 21+ can chill out over food and drinks to the tunes of popular DJs and bands while surrounded by the extraordinary creatures of the aquarium.
-This is surely one of the most unusual things to do in Chicago at night for those over 21!
+This is surely one of the most unusual things to do in Chicago for adults over 21!
 Check the schedule here.

 18. Museum of Contemporary Art Prime Time